 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such common reed rhizomes are thought to target the Stomach and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Lu Gen is thought to target the Lung and the Stomach.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Lu Gen is also eaten as food.